-F{sw} is the switching frequency.
+$F{sw}$ is the switching frequency.

-T{ON} is the minimum on-time.
+TON is the minimum on-time.

-Both parameters are found in the Electrical Characteristics table.
+Both parameters can be found in the Electrical Characteristics table.

-If the frequency adjust feature is used, that value should be used for F{sw}.
+If the frequency adjust feature is used, that value should be used for $F{sw}$ .
 Nominal values should be used.
-The worst case is lowest output voltage, and highest switching frequency.
+The worst case is lowest output voltage and highest switching frequency.
 If this input voltage is exceeded, the regulator will skip cycles, effectively lowering the switching frequency.
 The consequences of this are higher output voltage ripple and a degradation of the output voltage accuracy.